-Two Hamilton syringes with 27 mm needle length and 0.09 mm needle inner diameter are mounted on the Tip2k for simultaneous titrations into the two O2k chambers.
-The Tip2k syringes are filled with an FCCP stock solution (10 mM FCCP in pure ethanol; ten-fold higher concentration than recommended for manual titrations) up to the 100 μl mark [MiPNet12.10].
+Two Hamilton syringes with 27 mm needle length and 0.09 mm needle inner diameter are mounted on the TIP2k for simultaneous titrations into the two O2k chambers.
+The TIP2k syringes are filled with an uncoupler stock solution (10 mM FCCP in pure ethanol; ten-fold higher concentration than recommended for manual titrations) up to the 100 μ l mark (MiPNet12.10).

 8.2.
-Tip2k setup in DatLab
+TIP2k setup in DatLab

-In DatLab, the "TIP Control" window [F8] is edited to obtain the following setup configuration [MiPNet12.10]:
+In DatLab, the "TIP Control" window [F8] is edited to obtain the following setup configuration (MiPNet12.10): 0.1 (this is the volume added during each titration cycle and corresponds to an increase of the final concentration of 0.5 μM FCCP in the O2k-Chamber).